Stanley Safari Lodge borders the Mosi-Oa-Tunya National Park.

 Further dining info: Meals can be eaten in a variety of areas including the main dining area, out on the lawns under the stars, or privately in your room.

 Attitude towards children: Children of all ages are welcome.

 Property’s age restrictions: There are no age restrictions here.

 Special activities & services: None

-Generally recommended for children: Yes – Stanley Safari Lodge has a family room, although there is not a huge amount to keep children amused.
+Generally recommended for children: Stanley Safari Lodge has two family suites, although there is not a huge amount to keep children amused.

-Notes: Children should be supervised at all times by their parents.
+Notes: Due to the unfenced swimming pool, and baboons that are occasionally seen in camp, children should be supervised at all times by their parents.

 Power supply: Mains Electricity